jstg004/blockchain_research/coral_notes.md

      ```www.x.com.nyud.net```
   7. client sends the HTTP request ```http://www.x.com.nyud.net:8090/```
      to the specified proxy
-     * if proxy is chaching the file locally - returns file and stops
+     * if proxy is caching the file locally - returns file and stops
      * if not cached than process continues to step 8
   8. proxy looks up web object's URL in Coral
   9. if Coral returns the address of a node caching the object - proxy fetches